For the Public & Participants

 If a research participant who is a minor turns 18 years old while on a study, the IRB requires that the participant be re-consented as an adult.

-If you receive word that you will be audited by a federal agency (FDA, OHRP, NIH, etc.), please notify the IRB immediately and we will assist you.
+If you receive word that you will be audited by a federal agency (FDA, OHRP, NIH, etc.), please notify CTQA and the IRB immediately and we will assist you.

 To see the Listing of Specimens that May Be Excluded from Routine Submission to Surgical Pathology (also called the Tissue/Medical Devices Exceptions List), CLICK HERE.